Keyboard shortcuts

 Limitations

 Gauss-Legendre quadrature is best suited for smooth functions on finite intervals.
 It is not appropriate for functions with singularities, discontinuities, or functions defined on unbounded domains.
-Rapidly oscillating functions may also require specialized treatment or a very large number of nodes \(n\).
+Rapidly oscillating functions may also require a very large number of nodes \(n\).
+For semi-infinite or doubly-infinite domains use the Gauss-Laguerre or Gauss-Hermite rules instead.

 For more details, here is a link to the article.